It is a procedure to restore normal heart rhythm, especially if the irregular rhythm has not responded to the medication.

-- You have had some recent change in your health.
+- You have had some recent changes in your health.

-Your recovery will depend on the type of procedure you underwent (catheter or surgical procedure) and if another surgery was performed at the same time.
+Your recovery will depend on the type of procedure you underwent (catheter or surgical procedure) and if another surgery was performed simultaneously.

 When you return home, watch your incisions.
 Some bruises are normal but contact your doctor if you experience:

 - Bleeding or another drainage of an incision.

 - Fever or chills

 Some arrhythmia recurrence may be experienced, particularly during the first 2 or 3 weeks.
 A stable and normal rhythm is not achieved until 3 to 6 months after the procedure.